- What is macrocephaly?

 Here are a few reasons why an infant could have a large head or develop one (3):

-- Nervous system infections can cause the brain and skull to swell.
+- Nervous system infections can cause the brain and skull to enlarge in size.
 Examples include meningitis, an infection of the membrane covering the brain, and encephalitis, a severe inflammation of the brain tissue.
 Infections can develop due to pathogens such as bacteria and viruses.

 - Rickets is caused due to the deficiency of vitamin D in the body.
 Rickets causes abnormalities of the skeletal system including bones of the skull.
 The skull can expand in size causing a big head (5).